 Froebel's ideas shaped progressive education (late 19th/early 20th centuries).
 Others built on Froebel’s work, creating unique methods.
 Three key figures are of note.

 Froebel's ideas endure in outdoor learning.
-He believed learners benefit from nature (Froebel, 1826).
-Access to soil and water was very important.
-This view was radical then and still matters now.
+He believed learners benefit from direct experience with nature, soil, water, plants and changing seasons.
+This view was radical then and still matters now (Froebel, 1887; Froebel Trust).

 For Froebel, nature was not a subject to be studied, but a primary teacher.
 Children learned through direct observation of natural processes: watching seeds germinate, observing how water flows, noticing patterns in leaves and shells, experiencing the seasons.
 This learning was often wordless, pre-conceptual.
 A child watching a caterpillar did not need to know the word "metamorphosis" to be learning about transformation and growth.
 By immersing children in nature and allowing time for observation and play, teachers supported children's intuitive grasp of natural processes.